Chikoblast/Geothermodynamics/README.md

 # Geothermodynamics tutorial
-Using TidyPHREEQC to calculate 1) aqueous speciation, 2) saturation indices of minerals, and 3) make a Pourbaix diagram.
-As this code runs RStudio (now officially known as the Posit IDE), it natively runs on Windows, macOS, and Linux, allowing all users calculate thermodynamics.
-Additionally, as it runs on R and TidyPHREEQC
+Using TidyPHREEQC (and the modified code), you can calculate (1) aqueous speciation, (2) mineral saturation indices, and (3) construct speciation and Pourbaix diagrams.
+Because the code runs within RStudio (now officially called the Posit IDE), it is fully compatible with Windows, macOS, and Linux, making thermodynamic calculations accessible to all users.
+In addition, since it is run on R, it is freely available and allows you to generate both speciation and Pourbaix diagrams for free.

 # Important links